george203/InducedSeismic-Bench-Dataset/README.md

 The following limitations should be understood before using or citing these results:

-1. **Dataset size**: The current release contains 10 items (draft).
-The full target is 250–300 items across additional cases and tiers.
-Metric estimates from 10 items have high variance and should be interpreted as preliminary.

-2. **Case coverage**: All four cases are well-documented sequences from the published literature.
-Coverage is limited to cases with sufficient published evidence to construct tier-structured items.
-Edge cases, contested cases, and low-documentation sequences are not yet represented.
+1. **Dataset scale.** The benchmark contains 68 items across 20 cases.
+This is small relative to general-purpose benchmarks.
+Tier sensitivity is computed on only the nine fully-tiered cases, and per-tier means at Tier 4 (n = 9) carry higher variance than at Tiers 1 and 2 (n = 20).
+The aggregate patterns are consistent and large in effect size.
+   Per-case figures should be read as indicative.

-3. **Reference confidence not externally validated**: The reference confidence labels were assigned by the research team (George Austin, Richard Mach) following the Tier N → Ref_conf N standard mapping.
-These labels have not been validated by independent domain experts in induced seismicity.
+2. **Reference confidence not externally validated.** The reference confidence labels were assigned by the research team following the Tier N → Ref_conf N standard mapping.
+These labels have not been validated by an independent panel of domain experts in induced seismicity.
+A formal inter-annotator study with practicing seismologists would strengthen the ground truth.

-4. **Evidence descriptions are research-team-authored**: The anonymized evidence descriptions are written by the authors based on published literature, not excerpted verbatim from papers.
-They may not perfectly capture the nuances of how evidence is actually presented in the source publications.
+3. **Evidence descriptions are research-team-authored.** The anonymized evidence descriptions are written by the authors based on published literature, and are not excerpted verbatim from papers.
+They may not capture every nuance of how evidence is presented in the source publications.

-5. **LLM judge not yet human-validated**: The automated judge pipeline has not been validated against human annotator scores on a held-out set.
+4. **LLM judge not human-validated.** The automated judge pipeline has not been validated against human annotator scores on a held-out set.
 The Pearson r > 0.70 threshold described in `docs/evaluation_protocol.md` has not yet been confirmed.
-   Results should be treated as preliminary pending this validation.
+Using a Claude model as the judge while also evaluating a Claude model is a potential source of bias.
+   The consistency of the cross-metric ordering and the independent confirmation from the raw confidence-by-tier data partially mitigate this concern.
+They do not eliminate it.

-6. **Anonymization imperfect for well-known cases**: Prague (2011) and Pohang (2017) are well-known cases in the geoscience literature.
-A knowledgeable reader may identify the cases from the evidence descriptions despite removal of direct identifiers.
-This could allow models with training data exposure to the cases to respond from prior knowledge rather than from the provided evidence.
+5. **Anonymization imperfect for well-known cases.** Prague (2011) and Pohang (2017) are well-known cases in the geoscience literature.
+A model with training exposure to the cases may recognize them from the evidence descriptions despite removal of direct identifiers, which could inflate apparent calibration on those cases.

-7. **Known confidence scale discrepancy**: The POHANG-T1-Q1 item has a documented discrepancy between source materials (slide deck labels Ref_conf = 2; dataset table labels Ref_conf = 1).
-The Tier 1 → Ref_conf = 1 mapping is used as canonical; this
-   should be resolved through domain expert adjudication.
+6. **Single prompt and decoding setting.** All items use one question phrasing at default decoding.
+Calibration may shift under chain-of-thought prompting, explicit uncertainty elicitation, or temperature changes.
+These were not varied in this evaluation.

 ---